The key difference between carpenter ants and termites is that carpenter ants are hymenopterans while termites are isopterans.

 Another special characteristic of carpenter ants is that they do not feed on the wood although they destroy wood they inhabit.
 After destroying the habitat, the remnants are fine dust of wood called frass.

-It has been discovered that carpenter ants have a symbiotic relationship with a bacteria known as Blochmannia.
+Carpenter ants have a symbiotic relationship with a bacteria known as Blochmannia.
 Wolbachia is another bacterial symbiotic organism of the carpenter ants.
-The ant provides the living environment for bacteria, while they get biosynthesized essential amino acids and nutrients in return from the microorganism in return.
+The ant provides the living environment for bacteria, while they get biosynthesized essential amino acids and nutrients from the microorganism in return.
 Carpenter ants develop wings as they grow into the last stage of the lifecycle, the reproductive age.

-The colonies consist of different castes depending on the size of the individual.
-Nest workers, foragers, and soldiers.
+The colonies consist of different castes depending on the size of the individual: nest workers, foragers, and soldiers.
 Both male and female termites can fall into any category.
 Nest workers care for the eggs and make the nest by chewing the wood, in case of a wooden habitat.
-Foragers are responsible for finding food while the soldiers are always guarding the home against attacks because there are frequent attacks by ants on the termite colonies.
+Foragers are responsible for finding food while soldiers always guard the home against attacks because there are frequent attacks by ants on the termite colonies.
 In the termites’ social structure, any individual can progress up to the reproductive stage (wings are developed by now) to mate with a female.
 Once a male finds the sexual partner, the wings are shed for the rest of the life.

-What is the difference between Carpenter Ants and Termites?
+What is the Difference Between Carpenter Ants and Termites?